Tom-Nagy/what-you-need/README.md

 ### Code

+* For hiding element after a period of time:
+  * Credit to zzzzBov from [stackoverflow](https://stackoverflow.com/questions/4127527/how-to-show-div-for-10-seconds-and-then-hide-it)

 * For sorting a list and returning a list:
-  * With the answer of venpa from [Stackoverflow post](https://stackoverflow.com/questions/22117834/how-do-i-return-a-list-of-the-3-lowest-values-in-another-list)
+  * Credit to venpa from [Stackoverflow post](https://stackoverflow.com/questions/22117834/how-do-i-return-a-list-of-the-3-lowest-values-in-another-list)

 ### Content